-The Registries Group is responsible for granting rights for all registrable Intellectual Property (IP) in Singapore.
+The Registries Group is responsible for granting rights for all registrable IP in Singapore.

 Infrastructure and Capability Development Group

-The Enterprise Development Department helps both the private and public sectors to build IP management capabilities at the organisational level.
-The aim is to enable organisations to better utilise their intangible assets and increase their competitive advantage.
+The Enterprise Development Department helps both the private and public sectors to build IP management capabilities at the organisational level so as to enable organisations to better utilise their intangible assets and increase their competitive advantage.

 The Corporate Services Group

-The Corporate Services Group supports IPOS in developing and implementing strategic policies and programmes to facilitate IPOS' progress as an employer of choice through a culture of excellence.
+The Corporate Services Group supports IPOS in developing and implementing strategic organisation policies and programmes.
+The Group comprises :

-The Finance Department comprises Finance, Corporate Planning and Procurement & Administration teams.
-We ensure IPOS' financial resources are efficiently managed through proper allocation of resources and funds management; as well as administering critical support to ensure seamless IPOS' daily operations and adherence to public sector governance rules.
+The Finance Department is made up of Finance, Corporate Planning, Administration and Procurement teams.
+The department ensures IPOS' financial resources are efficiently managed through proper allocation of resources and funds management, as well as administers support to IPOS' daily operations.

-The Information Technology Department provides InfoComm Technology (ICT) services which include policy development, planning and project management services to ensure the deployment and support of secured, reliable and robust business applications, eServices and infrastructure (desktop, communication and network).
-We aim to enable and empower IPOS to achieve its mission by strategising and deploying ICT solutions in alignment with iGovernment plan, and through close collaborations with our various user departments.
+The Information Technology Department provides InfoComm Technology (ICT) services to ensure the deployment and support of secured, reliable and robust business applications, eServices and IT infrastructure.

 The Policy Group oversees legal and IP policy, international affairs and strategic planning work.

-The Legal and Policy Affairs Department stewards and facilitates the formulation and development of national IP policy, ensuring that national IP laws remain relevant in our fast changing world, and also represents Singapore’s interests in IP matters at various international fora and during treaty/trade agreement negotiations.
+The Legal and Policy Affairs Department stewards and facilitates the formulation and development of national IP policy, ensuring that national IP laws remain relevant in our fast-changing world.
+The department also represents Singapore’s interests in IP matters at various international forums and during treaty/trade agreement negotiations.

-The Strategic Planning and Policy Department works with the management team to chart the strategic direction for IPOS, drives and executes specific strategic projects, and provides IP policy support to the Singapore Government.
+The Strategic Planning and Policy Department works with the management team to chart the strategic direction for IPOS.

 Hearings and Mediation Group